I’ve been meaning to share How to Make Homemade Vanilla for a couple of years now and finally – just in time for Christmas – I’m sharing 🙂

 Here’s my finished vanilla in other bottles/jars:

-These are some new bottles I just found at Hobby Lobby last week.
-I put some vanilla in a few of them and it’s so much prettier than the plastic bottle I had been using.
-I think I make do this from now on… just for the pretty factor!
+Below are some new swing-top bottles I bought for the first time last week.
+I put some vanilla in a few of them and it's so much prettier than the plastic bottle from the store-bought vanilla.
+I think I make do this from now on... just for the pretty factor!

 Do you have any questions?
 Leave me a comment!!
 I can’t wait for you all to make and try this – I promise you’ll never want to buy vanilla from a store again!